 Interior Painting Cost Estimates are based on painting all rooms in your house, including closets, staircases, and ceilings - 2 coats of paint on walls, 1 coat on ceilings, and in closets.

-Important usage information:This calculator is intended for estimating the interior painting cost of the entire house.
+Interior Painting Cost Calculator: Important Usage InformationThis calculator is designed to estimate the interior painting cost of the entire house.
 If you need to price just a few rooms, use our Room Painting Calculator.
 For outside painting costs, use our Exterior House Painting Calculator.

 Prices are based on 8' ceiling height.
 If your ceilings are higher, you should add about 9% per additional foot to the total price.

 If you do not change the Color / Ceiling setting, costs are calculated assuming application of 2 coats of light color paint on all walls, and 1 coat on all standard ceilings.

 Moving or covering furniture, painting moldings, repairing wall damages, or painting doors/windows, is not included in the initial price.
 However, you can change these settings to include those items in the total cost.

 If you want to paint rooms in darker colors, this will require more than 2 coats to get proper coverage and color saturation, thus increasing cost.

 If you have Cathedral / Vaulted ceilings, painters will have to spend considerably more time setting up staging, and getting up to paint such ceilings, thus costs will go further up.